Invertisment/cern-cicd-testing/README.md

 As we can see in the information in [Jenkins docs](https://jenkinsdocs.web.cern.ch/) -- it should be used when Gitlab is not sufficient to fullfil the project's needs.
 If we would switch to Jenkins for cmsDbBrowser that would mean to remove puppet code of deployment.
 And this may not be intended by my project definition.

+TODO: Further investigation is needed for proposals between two systems.

+Gitlab CI
+* Pros:
+  * Integrated with GitLab -- Less time to set up and maintain
+* Cons:
+  * Only one build for project
+  * Can't use github for project source hosting

+Jenkins
+* Pros:
+  * Multiple builds for project
+  * Can be integrated with GitLab
+  * Highly configurable steps and workflows
+  * Suitable when user wants something specific
+* Cons:
+  * Requires more knowledge to maintain

 ----------------------------
 Testing database
 ----------------------------
 Sometimes application may write data into the cmsDbAccess and eventually to the main DB.
 We may want to isolate test runs that two overlapping runs would not break each other.
-For that we could create isolated database or use the same one.
+For that we could create an isolated database or use the same one.
 Some database queries (10 or more) use Oracle SQL directly and not SQLAlchemy library.
 This means that database cannot be swapped easily and we are bound to use Oracle technology.
 Some proposals for this problem:

 Have everything as for now, don't change any queries and don't create any new databases:
 * Pros:
   * No rewriting of the queries
 * Cons:
   * We must use the dev database or a dedicated one
   * If we use a single database tests should check only read-only flows
-  * If database breaks everything breaks
+  * Tests work only online

 Have most things as for now and try to place multiple users into the same database:
 * Pros: